EMP logo EMP logo

 Rotifers

 Although rotifers are the most abundant type of zooplankton in the upper estuary, their abundance decreased dramatically since the start of the study (Figure 3).
-However, rotifer abundance increased in 2023 relative to the previous few years (Figure 3).
 Interestingly, the decline in rotifer abundance began in the late 1970s, preceding the invasion by P. amurensis (Cloern and Jassby 2012).
-The rotifer community comprises species from the genera Polyarthra, Synchaeta, Keratella, and Trichocerca, as well as the “other” rotifer category, which includes the genus Asplanchna.

-Rotifer abundance increased in 2023 after several years of very low abundances, to a level similar to 2019 (Figure 3).
-Synchaeta spp. were the most abundant, with smaller numbers of Synchaeta bicornis, Polyarthra spp. and Keratella spp.
+The rotifer community comprised species from the genera Polyarthra, Synchaeta, Keratella, and Trichocerca, as well as the “other” rotifer category, which includes the genus Asplanchna.
+Rotifer abundance increased in 2023 after several very low years but decreased again in 2024 when Synchaeta spp. abundance declined to about half that of 2023 (CPUE 5,864 and 11,502, respectively) (Figure 3).
+In 2024, “other” rotifers were most abundant, followed by Synchaeta spp.
+Synchaeta bicornis, Polyarthra spp. and Keratella spp.
 (Figure 3).

 Keratella and Polyarthra tended to be most abundant in freshwater and low-salinity regions (Figure 7), their preferred habitats (Winder and Jassby 2011).
-Increased abundances of these taxa in Suisun Marsh and Suisun and Grizzly Bays in the winter and spring of 2023 suggest fresher than usual conditions, though Synchaeta spp. co-occurred with them in all regions including San Pablo Bay.
-A spatial and temporal split was discernible between Synchaeta and the other rotifer groups, with highest densities of Synchaeta spp. in Suisun Marsh, Suisun and Grizzly Bays, and San Pablo Bay during winter and spring months.
-There was a noticeable increase in S. bicornis abundance in July in Suisun and Grizzly Bays, though Synchaeta spp. were also present.
-The “other” rotifers group was most abundant in the South and Central Delta during summer (Figure 7).
+Increased abundances of these taxa in Suisun Marsh and Suisun and Grizzly Bay in the winter and spring of 2024 suggest fresher than usual conditions, though Synchaeta spp. co-occurred with them in all regions including San Pablo Bay.
+A spatial and temporal split was discernible between Synchaeta and the other rotifer groups, with Synchaeta spp. the dominant group in the North Delta, Confluence, Suisun Marsh, Suisun and Grizzly Bay, and San Pablo Bay during winter and spring months but largely absent after April except in San Pablo Bay.
+In Suisun and Grizzly Bay there was a noticeable increase in S. bicornis abundance from August through October, though Synchaeta spp. were also present.
+The “other” rotifers group was most abundant in the Central Delta during summer.
+In the South Delta, Polyarthra spp., and “other” were most abundant in spring and summer, with a dramatic increase in abundance of Synchaeta spp. in November 2024 (Figure 7).

 Mysids

-The introduced mysid H. longirostris was first detected by this study in 1993, shortly after the decline of N. mercedis.
+The introduced mysid H. longirostris was first detected by the present study in 1993, shortly after the decline of N. mercedis.
 Although H. longirostris quickly became the most common mysid in the system, total mysid abundances have not returned to their pre-clam (Potamocorbula amurensis) invasion levels (Modlin and Orsi 1997, Figure 3).
 Historically mysids have been critically important in the diets of many fish species in the upper SFE, including Delta Smelt, Longfin Smelt, Striped Bass, and Chinook Salmon (Moyle et al. 1992; Feyrer et al. 2003; CDFG 2009; Goertler et al. 2018).
 The decline of mysids in the upper estuary led to a significant decrease in their presence in fish diets (Feyrer et al. 2003).

 Conclusion